A Weak Suck

 • The mother has sore nipples that are obviously the result of the hard palate rubbing on the nipple because the nipple is distorted after feeding.

-• Mom has engorged breasts for longer than one week after birth; this means that her baby is not removing enough milk from the breasts.
+• The mother has engorged breasts for longer than one week after birth; this means that her baby is not removing enough milk from the breasts.

 • The baby cries excessively because he/she is hungry.

 • Baby has a low output of urine and stools.

 • The baby is gaining weight too slowly or not gaining weight at all.

 • The baby may sleep on the breast, but cry if taken away from the breast.

 • Make sure that the baby is latched on correctly.

-• Use breast compression to help the baby get in extra milk.
+• Use breast compression to increase milk transfer.

-• Using a SNS (supplementary nursing system) can help Mom continue with breastfeeding, while giving her baby supplements of pumped/donated breast milk or formula.
+• Using an SNS (supplementary nursing system) can help the mother continue with breastfeeding while giving her baby supplements of pumped/donated breast milk or formula.

-• Nipple shields can sometimes help a baby to latch on, especially if baby has low muscle tone.
+• Nipple shields can sometimes help a baby latch on, especially if the baby has low muscle tone.

 Not all sucking problems can be prevented, but some can:

 • The mother should avoid elective Cesareans.
-Prematurity can cause under developed sucking reflexes and neurological problems.
+Prematurity can cause poor sucking reflexes and neurological problems.

-• Mom should avoid giving her baby artificial nipples and pacifiers that can cause bad latching and sucking.
+• The mother should avoid giving her baby artificial nipples and pacifiers that can cause bad latching and sucking.

 Tracy Ann Behr, CBC, CLD (CBI)